 Addressing Top Security Concerns

 Security remains the top concern for chief information security officers (CISOs) and IT professionals.
-However, organizations are becoming more pragmatic in implementing their IAM strategies as a service.
+However, organisations are becoming more pragmatic in implementing their IAM strategies as a service.
 According to market research conducted by TechValidate and sponsored by IBM, security, cost and complexity, and integration with existing infrastructure are the top three concerns among IT professionals

 This viewpoint mirrors the feedback I often receive from clients.
 Recently, a client in Europe told me that “cloud is good for cloud, but it is not good for on-prem.”
 Businesses need a cloud-based identity and access management-as-a-service (IDaaS) solution to secure cloud apps with minimal effort and cost while preserving the investment already made in their on-premises IAM infrastructures.

 I’m pleased to announce the newest IBM offerings in our identity and access management portfolio: IBM Cloud Identity Connect and MaaS360 with Cloud Identity.
 IBM Cloud Identity offerings are delivered as a service to empower your digital workforce with seamless access to applications across the hybrid enterprise.

 Customers have made it clear that to address the top concerns associated with migrating to the cloud, a solution must be easily consumable, standards-based and easy to integrate with existing IT infrastructure and services.
 Cloud Identity Connect, our born-in-the-cloud IDaaS offering, steps up to the challenge in each area.